Rust compiler: code optimizations (upd.)

 Intro

-In this article I want to explore how to optimize generated code in Rust compiler.
+In this article, I want to explore how to optimize generated code in the Rust compiler.
 Most of these ways are well known.
 If you are a seasoned Rust developer, most likely, you know about them.

-At the end of article I'm presenting two less know optimizations.
+I'm also presenting two less-known optimizations.
 These optimizations are available in the nightly version of the compiler.
 These optimizations have a significant impact.
 Scroll down if you know everything about optimizations in the stable Rust and have not heard about optimizations in nightly.

-There are many ways of how compiler can optimize code.
+There are many ways in which a compiler can optimize code.
 Here, we will focus on optimizations related to compiled binary size.
 Linus Torvalds noticed that optimizations for size may be significant for GUI applications.

 Stable Rust